 The international aid organisation has a clear set of principles which run deep into what makes us decent human beings.

 Those are strong emotional words.
 But look at the actions those words inspire, especially with what’s going on in the world right now.
-Brands who focus on core values can drive life-changing great causes.
+Brands that focus on core values can drive life-changing great causes.

 Your brand values